mozilla/glean/docs/user/reference/general/shutdown.md

 > get executed in the order they were called, while not requiring the caller to block on the
 > completion of each of these tasks.
 >
-> [^1]: Here this term indicates the tasks are run asynchronously in JavaScript or in a different
+> [^1]: Here, this term indicates the tasks are run asynchronously in JavaScript or in a different
 > thread for all other SDKs.

 ## API